Justia Lawyer Rating

 What Is the Statute of Limitations for a Camp Lejeune Contaminated Water Lawsuit?

-The Camp Lejeune Justice Act of 2022 provides for a two-year statute of limitations, meaning anyone who is considering filing a Camp Lejeune contaminated water lawsuit must do so within two years from the Act becoming law.
+The Camp Lejeune Justice Act of 2022 provides for a two-year statute of limitations, meaning anyone who is considering filing a Camp Lejeune contaminated water lawsuit must do so within two years after the Act became law.
 This means all claims must be filed by August 2024.

-Who Is Eligible for Compensation Through a Camp Lejeune Contaminated Water Lawsuit?
+Who Can Pursue Compensation Through a Camp Lejeune Contaminated Water Lawsuit?

 Have You or a Loved One Suffered Serious Health Consequences After Serving at Camp Lejeune?

-If you or someone in your family was diagnosed with cancer or suffered any other serious medical condition after being exposed to the drinking water at Camp Lejeune, contact the Fotopoulos Law Office to discuss your rights.
-The Camp Lejeune Justice Act of 2022 may entitle you to significant compensation for your medical expenses, lost wages, pain and suffering, as well as an overall decrease in your quality of life.
-Attorney John Fotopoulos has more than 20 years of experience obtaining meaningful compensation for individuals and families impacted by preventable tragedies and looks forward to meeting with you to discuss how he can help you pursue a Camp Lejeune contaminated water lawsuit.
-To learn more, give the Fotopoulos Law Office a call at 708-942-8400 or connect with us through our secure online contact form
+If you or someone in your family was diagnosed with cancer or suffered any other serious medical condition after being exposed to the drinking water at Camp Lejeune, contact Fotopoulos Law Office to discuss your options.
+The Camp Lejeune Justice Act of 2022 may entitle you to significant compensation for your medical expenses, lost wages, and pain and suffering, as well as a decrease in your overall quality of life.
+Attorney John Fotopoulos has more than 20 years of experience obtaining meaningful compensation for individuals and families impacted by preventable tragedies.
+He looks forward to meeting with you to discuss how he can assist you in pursuing a Camp Lejeune contaminated water lawsuit.
+To set up a complimentary consultation and learn more about how we can help with your case, call 708-942-8400 or contact us online.